chrsw/kr2/README.md

 The plan is to eventually add more helpful comments and test code.

-Rebuild the Vim spelling file in Vim with: :mkspell kr2.utf-8.add
+Rebuild the Vim spelling file in Vim with: :mkspell! kr2.utf-8.add

 ### Contents
 - ch1-ch8 directories: mostly solutions, split into chapters.